LeonidSavtchenko/Arachne/README.md

 ## Examples

-There are five files with initial parameters for different configurations of ARACHNE https://github.com/LeonidSavtchenko/Arachne/tree/master/ExamplePLOS A set of basic input parameters necessary for reproduction plots in the manuscript submitted to Plos Comp Biology
+There are five files with a set of parameters for different configurations of ARACHNE https://github.com/LeonidSavtchenko/Arachne/tree/master/ExamplePLOS A set of basic input parameters necessary for reproduction plots in the manuscript published in PLOS Comp Biology

 ## Documentation

-Manual and API documentation can be found a https://github.com/LeonidSavtchenko/Arachne
+Manual and API documentation can be found at https://github.com/LeonidSavtchenko/Arachne